-In Figure \ref{cons:roll:vars} the top monthly variables are presented, most often preselected by the Adaptive LASSO as significant.
-When inspecting the results we find that the most often selected are the monthly indicators of real personal consumption expenditure (the index of total expenditure, together with the expenditures excluding food and energy; and expenditure on services) as was expected, since these are \textit{hard} indicators and often used by statistical agencies as the primary sources for their own preliminary nowcasts.
-This result provides further evidence that LASSO is able to identify the main leading indicators from a large set of available information.
+Figure \ref{cons:roll:vars} presents the top monthly variables most often preselected by the LASSO as significant.
+When inspecting the results, we find that the most frequently selected are the ``hard'' monthly indicators of real personal consumption expenditure (expenditures on goods and services) as was expected.
+Indeed, statistical agencies themself use ``hard'' data as the primary sources for their preliminary nowcasts, confirming that LASSO can identify the main leading indicators from a large set of available information.